Forty Two DAO Token (FTD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Forty Two DAO Token Price Prediction for 2025–2050

-According to your Forty Two DAO Token price prediction, the value of FTD is expected to change by 238.64%, reaching a price of 1.1869USD by 2050.
+According to your Forty Two DAO Token price prediction, the value of FTD is expected to change by 238.64%, reaching a price of 0.843703USD by 2050.

 Short Term Forty Two DAO Token Price Prediction For Today, Tomorrow, This Week, and 30 Days